 Daily Bible Reading

-Monday of the Third week in Ordinary Time
+Tuesday of the Seventh week in Ordinary Time

 Copyright © Confraternity of Christian Doctrine, USCCB

 To receive the Gospel every morning in your mailbox, subscribe here: dailygospel.org

 "If anyone wishes to be first, he shall be the last of all"